 - Ninja Creami Salted Caramel Ice Cream

-- ✅ No weird stuff.
-No pudding mix, gums, or stabilizers here—just real ingredients.
+- No weird stuff.
+No pudding mix, gums, or stabilizers - just real ingredients.

-- ✅ That sweet-salty balance.
+- Perfect sweet-salty balance.
 Just enough sea salt to make every bite pop.

-🍮 Dulce de Leche vs. Caramel Sauce (and Why It Matters)
+The Secret: Dulce de Leche vs. Caramel Sauce

 Caramel sauce is made by heating sugar, then adding butter and cream.
 It's sweet, a little sticky, and great for drizzling.

 Dulce de leche is made by slowly heating sweetened condensed milk.
-It’s thicker, creamier, and has a deep, milky flavor.
+It's thicker, creamier, and has a deep, milky caramel flavor that blends beautifully into ice cream.

-You can buy dulce de leche in a can .
-Or make it yourself by pressure-cooking a can of condensed milk for 30 minutes (label off, sealed can, submerged in water).
+You can buy dulce de leche in a can at most grocery stores.
+Or make it yourself by pressure-cooking a can of sweetened condensed milk for 30 minutes (label off, sealed can, submerged in water).

 This is just an overview—jump down to the full recipe card for exact amounts and detailed instructions!